-Plenachrome is where I learn how the world looks when photographed.
-Occasionally, other people are interested in that too, especially if they play ultimate.
+This is where I learn how my world looks when photographed.
+That sometimes interests other people, especially if they play ultimate.

 The title is inspired by the 1930s-era film, Plenachrome.
 It was a brand of so-called “omnichrome” film, meaning a film that recorded more of the color spectrum than previous black-and-white films had.
 “Omni” was an exaggeration.

 - Nikkor 50mm AF-S f /1.8 G prime lens.

 - Nikkor 70–300mm f /4.5–5.6 G ED IF AF-S VR Zoom lens.

 - iPhone 7 12 MP f /2.2 camera with the Halide app.